 Try to adjust your valves pull the plug out bring it up to top dead center and set the Valves to 00.4 for the top one and 00.5 for bottom one see if that help you.

 My Murray 17hp Briggs, starts great when cold.
 If I shut the machine down and start right away, it will usually start, but if I leave for 5 minutes or more it won't.
 It seems to be dumping a lot of gas into the carb.
 If I wait a period, an hour or 2, it cranks back up.

 After doing a lot of research I found some good answers.
 Many people say that hot start problems are valve related.
 It seems when you engine heats the valves expand and they are not completely closing.

 I have a Briggs and Stratton 8 HP engine with a horizontal shaft.
 It has a faulty carb that will run on choke idling, but I have to open the choke to throttle up above 1/4 throttle, otherwise if I leave it shut it will just after-fire (aka back fire but the proper term is after fire) and die.
 The same goes vice versa if it is idling then the choke has to be all the way shut for it to idle, otherwise it will just studder and die.
-I have an old Briggs and Stratton 8 hp vertical shaft engine that is blown up.
-Could I swap parts from the vertical shaft engine and put them in the horizontal engine?
-Please help me.

 In my experience, it is never a good idea to just mix and match components from different machinery/sources, etc, unless you are certain that they are 100% compatible.
 Things, from engines to printers to vacuum cleaners are designed with specific parts that fit perfectly with each other and interact perfectly with each other.
 By swapping with a similar-but-not-exact part, you run the risk of something that does not quite fit, that causes a dangerous malfunction.